MicrosoftDocs/Contribute/Contribute/content/how-to-write-quick-edits.md

 ---

 # Edit Microsoft Learn documentation in the browser
+Microsoft Learn hosts all documentation for Microsoft products and technologies.
 > [!TIP]
 > A self-paced, [step-by-step learning path](/training/modules/contribute-to-docs-browser/?source=recommendations) is available for this topic.